vitay/deeprl/document.md

 In policy-based function approximation, we want to directly learn a policy $\pi_\theta(s, a)$ that maximizes the expected return of each possible transition, i.e. the ones which are selected by the policy.
 The **objective function** to be maximized is defined over all trajectories $\tau = (s_0, a_0, s_1, a_1, \ldots, s_T, a_T)$ conditioned by the policy:

 $$
-    J(\theta) = {E}_{\tau \sim \pi_\theta} [R_t]
+    J(\theta) = \mathbb{E}_{\tau \sim \rho_\theta} [R_t]
 $$

 In short, the learned policy $\pi_\theta$ should only produce trajectories $\tau$ where each state is associated to a high expected return $R_t$ and avoid trajectories with low expected returns.
-Although this objective function leads to the desired behaviour, it is not computationally tractable as we would need to integrate over all possible trajectories.
+Although this objective function leads to the desired behavior, it is not computationally tractable as we would need to integrate over all possible trajectories.
 The methods presented in @sec:policy-gradient-methods will provide estimates of the gradient of this objective function.

 <!--PAGEBREAK-->